If you are a CFD trader then you most likely will have heard of Plus500.

 - 6 Payment & Withdrawals

 - 8 Plus500 Demo Account

 - 14 Plus500 App

 - 16 Conclusion

 Based in the UK, Plus500 UK Ltd aims to provide its users with a secure and efficient multi-asset service that is on par with the top CFD providers operating in the sector.

 Plus500 has been dealing with CFD’s since its launch in 2008.
-The Plus500 cryptocurrency trading platform is offered by Plus500UK Ltd which is a subsidiary of Plus500 Ltd; a company headquartered in Haifa, Israel and listed on AIM, one of the London Stock Exchange’s equity markets.
+The Plus500 cryptocurrency trading platform is offered by Plus500UK Ltd which is a subsidiary of Plus500 Ltd; a company which is listed on the Main Market of the London Stock Exchange

 The team behind Plus500 prides itself on professionalism and transparency and strives to provide a platform that is fully compliant with all the necessary financial regulations and procedures.

 Plus500 UK Ltd is authorised and regulated by the British Financial Conduct Authority (FCA) with a licence number of 509909.
 This means that UK traders will have a number of client protections that we will go over below.

 The company is a rapidly growing CFD provider and currently provides access to a portfolio of over 2000 instruments; Plus500 allows its users to trade in Forex, stock indices, individual equities, commodities, ETFs and cryptocurrencies.